StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 I ran the code for multiple mazes, and all of the results were positive!

-Here is our agent solving a very simple maze: a wall running accross the middle.
+Here is our agent solving a very simple maze: a wall running across the middle.
 The agent is the blue square, the goal -an apple!- is the red one.

 Before training:
 ![](resources/post_image/first_iter_1.gif){: loading='lazy' style="width:30%;height:30%"}